 The NBA honored its 75 greatest players — 76 to be exact because of a tie — on Feb.
 20, 2022, in Cleveland, Ohio.
 LeBron James was one of 45 members of the all-time 75 team who came in person and participated in the festivities.

 For LeBron, being a part of an event to honor basketball’s greatest fraternity was like seeing the posters on his bedroom wall come to life.
-“To see those guys and then be on stage with those guys — it’s just crazy,” LeBron said.
+“To see those guys and then be on stage with those guys — it’s just crazy,” he said.

 Bill Russell was one of the living legends who were honored in Cleveland.
 Russell won 11 championships in 13 years with the Boston Celtics.
 The man has more rings than fingers.
 Commissioner Adam Silver summed it best when he called Russell basketball’s Babe Ruth.